Kareem20/convert_Numerical-systems/README.md

-# convert_Numerical-systems
+# convert Numerical Systems

 convert app to convert between the numerical Systems.

-hexadecimal to binary,deciaml and octal.
+  1-hexadecimal to binary,deciaml and octal.

-octal to binary,deciaml and hexadecimal.
+  2-octal to binary,deciaml and hexadecimal.

-binary to hexadecimal,deciaml and octal.
+  3-binary to hexadecimal,deciaml and octal.

-decimal to binary,hexadecimal and octal.
+  4-decimal to binary,hexadecimal and octal.

 Icons from